 Immerses students into the architecture studio culture and a design thinking environment.
-Emphasis is placed on the fundamental design skills with attention on site and precedent.
+Emphasizes the fundamental design skills with attention on site and precedent.
 Requires research of a site and program necessary to develop cultural, theoretical, environmental, and historical contexts.
 Follows a Project based approach with a final presentation to a professional jury.

 Enables the student to confidently communicate design ideas to others.
 Includes involvement in producing complex 3D models and renderings of various project types.
 Combines traditional drawing techniques and contemporary software to complete assignments and projects.